customerio/customerio-ios/README.md

 ## Install the SDK

-You can get our SDK using the Swift Package Manger.
-You can install it via your project's `Package.swift` or through XCode (recommended).
+You can get our SDK using the Swift Package Manger and install it via your project's `Package.swift` or through XCode (recommended).

 1. In XCode, go to **File** > **Swift Packages** > **Add Package Dependency**.
 2. In the package repository URL field, enter `https://github.com/customerio/customerio-ios`.